dapp-grupob-2020-c1/backend/endpoints.md

 ####Errors:

 - 400 BAD_REQUEST: Missing one parameter, or the field is empty.
-- 404 NOT_FOUND: User with id not found.
+- 404 NOT_FOUND: customer with id not found.

-###DELETE /api/user/location
+###DELETE /api/customer/location

-Used for deleting a Location for a user.
+Used for deleting a Location for a customer.

 ####Query values:

-- ``userId``: User id for verification.
+- ``customerId``: customer id for verification.
 - ``locationId``: Location id for verification.

 ####Response: